 Hey folks, Mr. Frugal Hacker here, back after a short hiatus.
 Last year, in 2017, we tracked our expenses very closely.
 Every single transaction was copied into a giant Google Sheets spreadsheet.
 As a couple, we had almost exactly 1,000 transactions throughout the year.
 Some transactions like transit and health insurance premiums were only recorded once per month for simplicity.

 - Housing is a bit ridiculous in San Francisco (where we live) at the moment.
 The absolute dollar amount may be high, but we consider this steep housing price tag simply a "tax" to live here and make the income we make.
 We wouldn't live here if it weren't for our jobs.
 Once we cease to work (which will hopefully happen in under 3 years from today), we would move to a much cheaper cost of living city (basically anywhere else in the world).
-Right now we just deduct housing from our 6-figure salaries and assume housing is "free".
+Right now we simply deduct housing from our 6-figure salaries and assume housing is "free".

 - The same applies to our travel expenses as well.
 We only spend on travel because we can afford to, and we feel it's a way to educate ourselves about the world.
 It's certainly not "core" to our day-to-day living.
 We can easily make do without it.
 Last year we spent $2k/person on travel.
+So if you were to include travel, you could say our annual budget is $9k/person/year rather than $7k/person/year.

 - Our tax bill right now is solely determined by how much we earn, rather than how much we spend.
 Once we're financially independent and living off our savings and investment portfolio, the tax bill will be correctly determined based on how much we spend (rather than earn) since we will only be liquidating how much we need from our investment accounts.
+Most likely our taxes at that point will be $0 since married couples don't have to pay any taxes on the first $101k of long term capital gains.

 Even if we choose to include travel and our bikes into our "core" expenditures, the annual budget jumps from $7k to $9,500/person/year.
-Not a huge difference in my opinion since anything below $12k/year/person (excluding housing) is considered dirt low anywhere in North America.
+Not a huge difference in my opinion since anything below $12k/person/year (excluding housing) is considered dirt low anywhere in North America.

 Here's our expense breakdown for the year 2017 (click on the image to see a sharper version):